fwouts/viteshot/README.md

 viteshot init
 ```

-## Documentation
+## Getting Started

-Please refer to the [documentation](https://viteshot.com) for the full documentation.
+Please refer to the [documentation](https://viteshot.com/docs/getting-started) for more information.

 ## Examples